x-atlas-consortia/data-submission-guide/Sect8-LV.md

 ## Section 8 - Creating a Data Upload Directory

-Use this directory to submit metadata to the HIVE (HuBMAP) or CODCC (SenNet). _Prerequisite:_ The submission directory has been successfully validated locally. <span style="background-color: aquamarine;"> _Highlighted items apply to Clinical assays only_.</span>
+Use this directory to submit metadata to the HIVE (HuBMAP) or CODCC (SenNet). _Prerequisite:_ The submission directory has been successfully validated locally.
 <p>
 <ol>
     <li> Getting started </li>